 - Infective endocarditis

-Always make sure to disclose your full medical history with your doctor before surgery or dental work, even if you think it's not relevant, so they know if they need to prescribe you antibiotics before or after dental work.
+Always make sure to share your full medical history with your doctor before surgery or dental work, even if you think it's not relevant, so they know if they need to prescribe antibiotics before or after dental work.

 Antibiotics for children

-Antibiotics are safe to give your children as long as you follow the instructions of your pediatric dentist and administer your child's antibiotics exactly as prescribed.
+Antibiotics are safe for children as long as you follow your pediatric dentist's instructions and administer your child's antibiotics exactly as prescribed.
 Let's have a look at some of the general guidelines as stated by the American Academy of Pediatric Dentistry.

 Facial swelling with infection

-For children with dental infections, antibiotics from the penicillin class are the most popular choice, but your dentist may decide that additional supplemental antibiotics such as metronidazole can be taken if the the infection is caused by anaerobic bacteria—bacteria that don't require oxygen and are most commonly found in the gastrointestinal tract.
+For children with dental infections, antibiotics from the penicillin class are the most popular choice, but your dentist may decide that additional supplemental antibiotics such as metronidazole may be needed if the the infection is caused by anaerobic bacteria—bacteria that don't require oxygen and are most commonly found in the gastrointestinal tract.

 Dental trauma and infection

 If your older child's teeth become dislodged due to trauma, the dentist may prescribe tetracycline.
-However, tetracycline can cause permanent tooth discoloring when a child's dentin is still being formed, so children under 12 will be prescribed something else in most cases, like penicillin V or amoxicillin.
+However, tetracycline can cause permanent tooth discoloring when a child's dentin is still being formed, also called tetracycline teeth, so children under 12 will be prescribed something else in most cases, like penicillin V or amoxicillin.
 Topical antibiotics may also be used to help with gum healing.